BettercareHealth/bettercare/nc/nc-2.md

 Infants weighing less than 2500 g are called low birth weight (LBW) infants.

-> Low birth weight infants weigh less than 2500 g, often have clinical problems in the newborn period and may need extra care.
+> Low birth weight infants weigh less than 2500&nbsp;g, often have clinical problems in the newborn period and may need extra care.

 ## Grouping infants by their weight for gestational age